 The material is mainly from the mid-1800s and more recent, because the collections of the Academy of Turku, forerunner of the Helsinki University, were destroyed in a fire in 1827.
 However, part of the Academy material survived, and the present collections include ca. 15 000 sheets of this old material, e.g. ca. 80 Linnaean specimens.
 As to the phanerogams, most important is Christian Steven's herbarium, mainly collected in the Caucasus Mts. and Crimea.
 Among the bryophytes, the herbarium includes V. F. Brotherus' and S. O. Lindberg's collections very important to the bryology of tropical areas and China.
 The lichen collections of Erik Acharius, the "Father of Lichenology", and William Nylander include significant materials from all over the world.
 P. A. Karsten’s fungus collections are also basic.

-Type specimens of lichens and vascular plants (JSTOR) – specimens have been digitized from our museum's collections
+Type specimens of lichens and vascular plants (JSTOR) – specimens digitized from our museum's collections

 The bryophyte collections in the Botanical Museum, University of Helsinki number ca. 700 000 specimens.
 The collections are divided into East Fennoscandian herbarium and General herbarium.
 For historical reasons the East Fennoscandian collection contains, in addition to specimens from Finland, also specimens from neighboring areas in Russia.
 When Finland was an autonomous Grand Duchy under Russian rule, Finnish botanists continuously explored areas such as Kola Peninsula, Lake Ladoga and remote parts of Karelia.

 The specimens from outside Fennoscandia are kept in the General herbarium.
 In both these collections the hepatics and mosses are kept separate and arranged in alphabetical order.